Caldo Tlalpeño (Mexican Soup You Can Make Vegan or Not)

 • Add veggies: Stir in carrots and green beans.
 Cook for about 5 minutes, or until carrots are tender and green beans are crisp.

-• Simmer the soup: Add chickpeas, cilantro sprigs, epazote, and the remaining 2 cups of water.
+• Simmer the soup: Add chickpeas, cilantro sprigs, epazote, and the remaining 2 cups of water if needed.
 Simmer for 10 minutes to let the flavors meld.
 Taste and adjust seasoning as needed.

 • Serve & garnish: Ladle into bowls and top with avocado slices, a squeeze of lime, fresh cilantro, and a whole chipotle chile in adobo.